It’s one of the best things you can do for your skin.

 The following two steps, done daily, will banish any existing dandruff, while strengthening your skin to prevent further flaking.

-Secondly, clean with an exfoliating lactic-acid facial wash – like our Daily Face Wash - which will naturally dissolve the dead skin that the brush has lifted up.
+Second, clean with an exfoliating facial wash which will naturally dissolve the dead skin that the brush has lifted up.

 How do I exfoliate my face for beard growth?